- 4 bacon strips, diced

 - Mayonnaise, lettuce leaves and tomato slices

-- Grill, uncovered, over medium-hot heat for 4-5 minutes on each side or until a thermometer reads 160°.
+- Grill, uncovered, over medium-hot heat for 9-12 minutes or until juices run clear, turning occasionally.
 Serve on buns with mayonnaise, lettuce and tomato.
 Yield: 8 servings.

 "These are amazing,so juicy."

 "Found it best to fry bacon crisp first...then remove from skillet.
 Then cook onion & garlic in same pan.
 Adds a bit of time but allowed bacon to crisp & onion garlic to not over brown.
 Yummy!"

 "I followed this recipe as directed the first time, then made changes according to my tastes the second time....Batch 1: The recipe calls for 2-3 teaspoons salt, but this looked like an excessive amount, so I only added 2 teaspoons.
 These made good, juicy, but salty burgers (that I quickly got used to) and there also seemed to be a grainy feel from the breadcrumbs....Batch 2: I decided to make 30 meatballs for a crowd instead of burger patties, decreased the salt to 1 teaspoon, decreased the breadcrumbs to 1 cup, and added an Artisan cheddar cheese cube to the middle of each meatball.
 These baked at 350 degrees for about 12 minutes and they were so much better than the first batch.
 Due to the salt content in the pork sausage, I will decrease the added salt down to a 1/2 teaspoon next time, but the second batch was a hit.
 We ate them with without sauce, A1 sauce, BBQ sauce, and/or on a hot dog bun as a meatball sub.
 Melts in your mouth!!!
 Great recipe to tweak as needed."